 Please see the Sturt and Acacia Parks Draft Concept Designs - Infographic in the Resources section for more detailed information on what we heard.

-Council has used your previous feedback to further develop and refine the plans for the park upgrades.
-We are now seeking your feedback on the concept for the proposed skatepark to be located at Sturt Park.
-Check out what it could like in the video below or via the ‘Telopea Skatepark Upgrade Draft Concept Report’ in the Resources section.
+Council has used your previous feedback to further develop and refine plans for the park upgrades.
+Throughout late June and early August 2020, the community provided feedback on the concept designs for the proposed skatepark to be located at Sturt Park.
+Check out what it could like in the ‘Telopea Skatepark Upgrade Draft Concept Report’ in the Resources section.

 Frequently asked questions